IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 ### Equal recognition of rights
 Discrimination includes nullifying or impairing the recognition of men’s rights on equal footing with women’s rights.
 Men and women have the same human rights, and treating men’s rights as less important (or more important) than women’s rights is discrimination.

 For example, Article 3 of the ICCPR requires New Zealand to ensure equal rights for women and men.
-However, when reporting on Article 3 to the United Nations, New Zealand's reports have only included women's rights.[^footnote here] Men rights were not included.
+However, when reporting on Article 3 to the United Nations, New Zealand's reports have only included women's rights.[^See: NZ reports for ICCPR] Men rights were not included.
 This failure to recognise men's rights on an equal footing with women is discrimination.

 ### Immediate obligation